Cooking on the Wild Side: Episodes

+Episode List and Contents

+Cooking on the Wild Side featured recipes sourced from the local area, and often featured local game.
+Showcasing these recipes allowed Cooking on the Wild Side, and the Arkansas Game and Fish Commission, to showcase local culture and history, as well as teaching Arkansans how to cook game hunted in their state.

-2013 reunion
+2013 Reunion

 Phyllis Speer and John Philpot reunited in 2013 for a two-part special titled "Cooking on the Wild Side: A Phyllis & John Reunion."
 The special first aired 9 a.m.
 Saturday, Dec.
 7, 2013 on AETN, then repeated 4 p.m.
 Saturday, Dec.
 14, and 1:30 p.m.
 Sunday, Dec.
 15.

 The reunion special was dedicated to the memory of Arkansas Outdoors producer, Jim Holmes.

-Recipes

-Both episodes and recipes may be found on AETN's website.

-Recipes by episode
+Feature on Smithsonian Wildlife Festival

+On Friday, June 30, 2023, the Smithsonian Folklife Festival hosted Phyllis Speer on the Ralph Rinzler Main Stage.
+The presentation was titled, "Cooking on the Wild Side," and Speer discussed the show as well as her co-host as she cooked smoked trout cakes.
+Speer also discussed why and how trout is found in Arkansas due to unusual circumstances relating to the flow of the river and a series of dams.
+Videos of the presentation may be found on the Smithsonian Folklife site, as well as on YouTube.

 Cookbooks and DVDs

 To celebrate the reunion of its hosts during the 2013 special Cooking on the Wild Side: A Phyllis & John Reunion, AETN published both a companion cookbook and DVDs of the reunion.

 The cookbook was also titled Cooking on the Wild Side: A Phyllis & John Reunion and contained "more than 50 viewer-submitted recipes."
 Recipes in the cookbook included: